c4rlosviteri/blog/content/blog/modals/index.es.md

 ```

 En el JavaScript estamos activando o desactivando el atributo `aria-hidden` dependiendo de qué queremos hacer.
 Cuando abrimos el modal debemos enfocar el primer elemento enfocable dentro del modal.
 Y obviamente debemos soportar la tecla `escape` para cerrar el modal.

-In the JavaScript part we will toggle the `aria-hidden` attribute depending on what we want to do.
-When opening the modal we must focus the first focusable element within the modal.
-And obviously we should support the `esc` key to close the modal.

 Working example: